hubotio/hubot/docs/scripting.md

 ### Advanced HTTP and HTTPS settings

-As mentioned, hubot uses [node-scoped-http-client](https://github.com/technoweenie/node-scoped-http-client) to provide a simple interface for making HTTP and HTTP requests.
+As mentioned, hubot uses [node-scoped-http-client](https://github.com/technoweenie/node-scoped-http-client) to provide a simple interface for making HTTP and HTTPS requests.
 Under its hood, it's using node's builtin [http](http://nodejs.org/api/http.html) and [https](http://nodejs.org/api/https.html) libraries, but providing an easy DSL for the most common kinds of interaction.

 If you need to control options on http and https more directly, you pass a second argument to `robot.http` that will be passed on to node-scoped-http-client which will be passed on to http and https: